-(iroup members have access to many repositories of information or knowledge besides other group members.
+Group members have access to many repositories of information or knowledge besides other group members.
 These repositories include databases, archives and intranets.
-Intranets are web-based technologies that support knowledge distribution among networks of teams within organizations.
-The types of knowledge that are available to group members on intranets can include: (1) human resources, (2) sales and marketing activities, !) financial information, and (4) design and manufacturing specifications and innovations (Bar et al., 1098).
-Other examples of GISS are information management programs that organize schedules, files, contacts and other information on desktops to facilitate information exchange with other members.
-Microsoft Outlook, which comes preloaded on many PC-compatible computers, is one such information management program.
-More recent examples include software agents such as 'webbots', or web-based robots, that assist group members by providing them, in some cases proactively, with relevant information scanned from digital repositories.
+Intranets are secure websites that support knowledge sharing among employees.
+Depending on configuration, intranets can support (a) individual activities such as updating personnel records or changing benefit choices; (b) formal information dissemination, such as company news or policy manuals; (c) pointers to knowledge and knowledge holders, such as experts directories, search engines and hyperlinks (Contractor, Zink and Chan, 1988); (d) individual and group data, information and knowledge sharing, such as document exchange, or jointly maintained knowledge repositories such as project websites; and (e) group interaction, such as group discussions, forums, Net meetings, or joint creation and editing of documents (Hollingshead et al., 2002).
+Other examples of GISS are information management programs that organize schedules, files, contacts and other information to facilitate information exchange with other members.
+Microsoft Outlook, which comes preloaded on many PCcompatible computers, is one such information management program.
+More recent examples include software agents such as 'webbots', or Webbased robots, that execute searches regularly and automatically on intranets and/or via the Internet, and update members with new information whenever webbots encounter it.